yappbox/weeter/README.md

 Credits
 ======
-Thanks to Weplay for initial development and open sourcing weeter.
+Thanks to Weplay for initial development and open sourcing Weeter.
 In particular, credit goes to Noah Davis and Joey Aghion.
 Further development by Luke Melia at Yapp.

 License
 =======
-weeter is available under the terms of the MIT License http://www.opensource.org/licenses/mit-license.php
+Weeter is available under the terms of the MIT License http://www.opensource.org/licenses/mit-license.php